Reading Begins at Home

 Strong parental involvement is a key component of the Just Read, Florida! initiative.
 Other than helping your children to grow up happy and healthy, the most important thing that you can do for them is help them develop their reading skills.

 - Read to your baby for short periods several times a day.
 As you read, point out things in the pictures.
 Name them as you point to them.
 Cardboard or cloth books with large simple pictures of things with which babies are familiar are the best books to begin with.

 - Read predictable books to your child.
-Teach him to hear and say repeating words, such as names for colors, numbers, letters and animals.
+Teach him or her to hear and say repeating words, such as names for colors, numbers, letters and animals.
 Predictable books help children to understand how stories progress.
 A child easily learns familiar phrases and repeats them, pretending to read.

-- Practice the sounds of language by reading books with rhymes and playing simple word games (i.e. How many words can you make up that sound like the word “bat”?)
+- Practice the sounds of language by reading books with rhymes and playing simple word games (i.e., How many words can you make up that sound like the word “bat”?).

 - Point out the letter-sound relationships your child is learning on labels, boxes, newspapers and magazines.

-Children, Second & Third Grade
+Second & Third Grade

 *Taken from the U.S. Department of Education “Helping Your Child Become A Reader” and The Partnership for Reading “Put Reading First” publications.

 Other Great Sources for Parents: